-Data generated in our preclinical studies and patient sample data relating to the Resokine pathway may not be predictive or indicative of the immunomodulatory activity or therapeutic effects, if any, of our product candidates in patients.
+Data generated in our preclinical studies and patient sample data relating to the immunomodulatory domain of HARS, including ATYR1923, may not be predictive or indicative of the immuno-modulatory activity or therapeutic effects, if any, of our product candidates in patients.

-Our scientists discovered the Resokine pathway using in vivo screening systems designed to test potential immuno-modulatory activity in animal models of severe immune activity or inflammation, combined with data relating to the potential blockade of the Resokine pathway in a population of patients with myopathy that occurs in a particular rare disease, anti-synthetase syndrome, with Jo-1 antibodies.
+Our scientists discovered the activity of the immunomodulatory domain of HARS, including ATYR1923, using in vitro and in vivo screening systems designed to test potential immuno-modulatory activity in models of immune activity or inflammation.
 Translational medicine, or the application of basic scientific findings to develop therapeutics that promote human health, is subject to a number of inherent risks.
 In particular, scientific hypotheses formed from preclinical observations may prove to be incorrect, and the data generated in animal models or observed in limited patient populations may be of limited value, and may not be applicable in clinical trials conducted under the controlled conditions required by applicable regulatory requirements and our protocols.
-For example, we have not extensively studied the activity of the Resokine pathway in patients with ILDs or COVID-19 patients with severe respiratory complications, which forms the basis for our ongoing clinical trial of ATYR1923 in those patients populations.
+For example, we have not extensively studied the activity of ATYR1923 in patients with ILDs or COVID-19 patients with severe respiratory complications, which forms the basis for our ongoing clinical trials of ATYR1923 in those patient populations.

-Our knowledge of the activity of this pathway in Jo-1 antibody patients may not be applicable to our target patient populations.
-In addition, our classification of diseases based on the existence of excessive immune cell activation or lack thereof and our hypothesis that these represent potential indications for our product candidates may not prove to be therapeutically relevant.
-Accordingly, the conclusions that we have drawn from animal studies and patient sample data regarding the potential immuno-modulatory activity of molecules containing the iMod domain may not be substantiated in other animal models or in clinical trials.
-Further, based on the discovery of the involvement of NRP2 in the mechanism of action of ATYR1923, we are still expanding our knowledge of the role of the NRP2 pathway, and in particular how the Resokine pathway modulates disease pathology.
+Our classification of diseases based on the existence of excessive immune cell activation or lack thereof and our hypothesis that these represent potential indications for our product candidates may not prove to be therapeutically relevant.
+Accordingly, the conclusions that we have drawn from animal studies and patient sample data regarding the potential immuno-modulatory activity of ATYR1923 may not be substantiated in other animal models or in clinical trials.
+Further, based on the discovery of the involvement of NRP2 in the mechanism of action of ATYR1923, we are still expanding our knowledge of the role of the NRP2 pathway in regulating immune responses.
 Any failure to demonstrate in controlled clinical trials the requisite safety and efficacy of our product candidates will adversely affect our business, prospects, financial condition and results of operations.